zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_ps_integration_guide.rst

   which cannot be decreased again.
   Overriding this flag from its default value of ``OFF`` when not building the regression tests is not currently supported.
+- ``PS_STACK_SIZE``- Defines the stack size of the Protected Storage Secure Partition.
+This value mainly depends on the build type(debug, release and minisizerel) and compiler.

 --------------